vaquerizaslab/chess/README.md

 ### Comparing regions across species

-The following will run a comparison of 4 regions of varying sizes located on chromosome 19 in mouse and on chromosome 10 in human (Hi-C data from Rao et al. 2014):
+The following will run a comparison of 4 regions of varying sizes located on chromosome 19 in mouse and on chromosome 10 in human (Hi-C data from Rao et al. 2014), using input files in sparse format:

 ```bash
 chess sim \